dosisod/SHIMON/README.md

 Secure Human Interactions Made Over Networks

-A simplistic messaging app using python and flask
+A simplistic messaging app using python3 and flask

 # Note